espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/nvs-partition-editor.rst

 3. If creating a new file, choose the name of the file.
 It will be created in the current editor directory.

 .. note::
-  Make sure first 2 lines of existing CSV file are as shown in expected csv format above.
+  Make sure first 2 lines of existing CSV file are as shown in expected CSV format above.

 4. Make desired changes to CSV file.